William Pope.L: 2001–2010

 The catalog "William Pope.L: Friendliest Black Artist in America" was produced by curator Mark Bessire in conjunction with the retrospective exhibition.

 In 2002 Pope.L received a Foundation for Contemporary Arts Grants to Artists award.
 In 2004 he received a Guggenheim Fellowship.
 In 2005 The Black Factory, an art installation on wheels, traveled from Maine to Missouri as part of The Interventionists show organized by the Massachusetts Museum of Contemporary Art (Mass MOCA).
 "Typically the Factory arrives at a city or town and sets up its interactive workshop on the street.
 People bring objects that represent blackness to them.
 The Factory’s workers use these objects in tightly rehearsed but loosely performed skits to stimulate a conversation — a flow of ideas, images and experiences.
 Most objects are photographed and made part of the Factory’s virtual library, some are housed in the Factory’s archive for later use, and some are pulverized in the Factory’s workshop to make new products available in the Factory’s gift shop."

 In 2006 he was selected as one of the United States Artists fellows, for which he was awarded a $50,000 unrestricted grant.

-He was featured alongside other performing artists: Sean Penn, Willem Dafoe, Brad Pitt, Steve Buscemi, and Juliette Binoche in Robert Wilson's LAB HD portraits.
+Pope.L was featured alongside other performing artists: Sean Penn, Willem Dafoe, Brad Pitt, Steve Buscemi, and Juliette Binoche in Robert Wilson's LAB HD portraits.
 In 2008, Pope.L's piece "One Substance, Eight Supports, One Situation" was selected to participate in The Renaissance Society's group exhibition, "Black Is, Black Ain't".

+The Mitchell-Inness and Nash Gallery in Chelsea showcased William Pope.L's solo exhibition, Landscape + Object + Animal, featuring works spanning from the 1990s to present.
+Through his diverse range of practices, including painting, collage, performance, video, and text excerpts, Pope.L offers a critical reflection on the societal norms that govern our lives.
+This review highlights the allegorical nature of his work, where everyday objects, stripped of their original meanings, are reimagined as politically charged symbols.
+By embodying multiple personas, from man to animal to Superman, Pope.L challenges the boundaries and labels that divide our world and reconstructs the landscape we occupy.

 In 2010 Pope.L was appointed faculty at the University of Chicago.

-Recent work
+Later work

+During the year 2012, MoMA hosted an exhibit featuring various artists' works entitled "Thing/Thought: Fluxus Editions, 1962-1978."
+Pope.L was present for one day of the exhibit, during which he created a performative video piece.
+To infuse humor into his work, Pope.L collaborated with other visiting artists to select objects from two fluxkits on display and determine their placement.